 However, the researchers of the new study – including Jennifer Heisz, an assistant professor in the Department of Kinesiology at McMaster University in Canada – suggest that the risk of dementia may be just as high for older adults exhibiting sedentary behavior.

-The Physical Activity Guidelines for Americans state that older adults should engage in around 150 minutes of moderate-intensity aerobic activity, or 75 minutes of vigorous-intensity activity, every week.
+The Physical Activity Guidelines for Americans state that older adults should engage in around

 For their study, Heisz and colleagues set out to investigate the association between physical activity and dementia risk among older adults with and without the APOE e4 gene.